Kitchen Tour + Arugula & Radish Salad w/Warm Braised Pork Belly

 - 2 lbs.
 Pork Belly (skin removed)(pork shoulder/butt works too)

 - 8 cloves garlic (smacked with flat of knife)

 - 1/2 cup Maggi Seasoning (or soy sauce - reduce amount slightly if using regular soy sauce)

 - baby arugula leaves

 - 2-3 radishes (sliced into coins or halved)

-- Strain and rinse pork belly.
-Rinse pan, put pork back in pan with ginger, garlic, 4 c water, sake, sweet marsala, and maggi seasoning.
+Strain and rinse pork belly.
+Rinse pan, put pork back in pan with ginger, garlic, water, sake, dry vermouth, and maggi or soy sauce seasoning.

-- Bring to a simmer, reduce heat to low, then simmer for 2 hours, stirring occasionally.
-Add palm sugar, and simmer for another 30 minutes (stirring occasionally.)
+Bring to a simmer, reduce heat to low, then simmer for 2 hours, stirring occasionally.
+Add brown sugar, and simmer for another 30 minutes (stirring occasionally.)

-- Test cooked pork belly to is see if it is of soft enough texture.
+Test cooked pork belly to is see if it the pork is tender.
 Simmer longer if needed.